 The Informal Resolution process is designed to eliminate a hostile environment without taking formal disciplinary action against a respondent.
-Where the initial assessment concludes that Informal Resolution may be appropriate, the College will take immediate and corrective action through the imposition of individual and community remedies designed to maximize the complainant's access to the educational, extracurricular and employment activities at the College and to eliminate a hostile environment.
+Where the initial assessment concludes that Informal Resolution may be appropriate, the College will take immediate and corrective action through the imposition of individual and community remedies designed to maximize the reporting party's access to the educational, co-curricular and employment activities at the College and to eliminate a hostile environment.

-Participation in Informal Resolution is voluntary, and a complainant or respondent can request to end Informal Resolution at any time.
-Pursuing Informal Resolution does not preclude later use of Formal Resolution if the Informal Resolution fails to achieve a resolution acceptable to the parties and the College.
+Participation in Informal Resolution is voluntary, and either party can request to end Informal Resolution at any time.
+Pursuing Informal Resolution does not preclude later use of Formal Resolution if the Informal Resolution fails to achieve a resolution acceptable to the parties and the College, or if the informal agreement is violated.
 The Title IX Coordinator may refer a report for Formal Resolution at any time and retains the discretion to determine the type of Informal Resolution that may be appropriate in a specific case.